folke/polydock/README.md

 offsetX=0
 offsetY=0
 iconSize=40
-#Full path to a css file, or 'default'.
+#Name of the theme file, or 'default'.
 #See config/themes/default.css
 theme=default
 #An gtk icon theme name, or 'default'